ambiesoft/FolderConfig/README.md

 TID=291652156
 ```
 *PathType=1* means the user choose *System defined user folder (local)*, the application can read this value by calling *GetConfigPath()* defined in *Ambiesoft.FolderConfigHelper.dll*, or call win32's *GetPrivateProfileString()*.
 In latter case, you must be careful for character encoding, *folder.ini* is encoded in UTF8 but win32api does not treat text as UTF8.

+# typical startup code of an application
+see *TestAppBasic* in *FolderConfigHelper.sln*.